Spilling The Beans . . . About Beans

 Meats, diary, nuts, avocados, seeds and eggs take around four hours.

-Vegetables and grains take around two hours.
+Vegetables take around two hours.

 Most fruits take about one hour.